david-macmahon/PyCASA.jl/README.md

-# CASA.jl - Julia wrappers for CASA tasks and tools
+# PyCASA.jl - Julia wrappers for CASA tasks and tools

 [CASA](https://casa.nrao.edu/), the *Common Astronomy Software Applications*, is the primary data processing software for the Atacama Large